pointW/scooter-page/index.md

   	<img src="img/interface.jpeg" alt="system" height="300"/>
 </div>

 The system is comprised of a Universal Robotics UR5 robot arm mounted on a Merits Pioneer 10 mobility scooter.
 Five StructIO depth sensors provide perception functionality for the system.
-The user interface, including a monitor, a key stick, and a dual laser pointer device, enable the system to interact with the user.
+The user interface, including a monitor, a key stick, a projector, and a dual laser pointer device, enable the system to interact with the user.

 ## Paper
 Latest Version 25 Sep 2018: [arXiv:1809.09541[cs.RO]](https://arxiv.org/abs/1809.09541)